 Through the implementation of our Environmental and Social (E&S) commitments and our sectorial policy, we work in favour of responsible finance.
 The economic and social impact of our activity, the transparency of our financial communication and the fairness of our practices are concerns which strengthen our desire to improve customer satisfaction.

 For Societe Generale, being a responsible company lies at the very heart of our business lines’ mission and reflects the essence of the relationship bank of reference that we strive to be.
-As a key player in financing the economy, our mission is to offer the best solutions to advise and connect individuals, companies and institutions, in order to support them in the development of their projects, the management of their financial means and their risk coverage, sensitive to the different stakeholders within our ecosystem.
+As a key player in financing the economy, operating in 67 countries, our mission is to offer the best solutions to advise and connect individuals, companies and institutions, in order to support them in the development of their projects, the management of their financial means and their risk coverage.
+Sensitive to the different stakeholders within our ecosystem, we also strive to ensure the generation of a long-term positive impact on the environment surrounding us.

 Frédéric Oudéa, Chief Executive Officer